 Correct articulation is vital in helping children to learn to blend sounds together.
-We make sure that the sound produced (each individual phoneme) is as prwas z X ecise and accurate as possible and that no additional sounds are added.
+We make sure that the sound produced (each individual phoneme) is as precise and accurate as possible and that no additional sounds are added.
 For instance, the sound /m/ that starts 'mother' or is embedded in 'impress' needs to sound /mmmm/ and not /muh/.
-The eewes the sound, the easier it is for a child to blend together (synthesise) the individual sounds to read a word because there are no unnecessary sounds getting in the way.
+The clearer the sound, the easier it is for a child to blend together (synthesise) the individual sounds to read a word because there are no unnecessary sounds getting in the way.